 The main themed question to come from the subject of storefronts was guidance on how best to optimise your storefront so it organically ranks better on Google.
 As Storefronts seem to be outranking individual products on the organic Google search results it was something everyone was interested in.
 This is a question that kept flying around with no clear answer.
 Amazon did confirm that they have not produced any guidelines on this.

 Transparency is an item-level authentication service founded by Amazon that helps vendors protect their brand and customers from counterfeits.
-This is a program that was rolled out in the US 3 years ago and will be available in the UK from the start of November 2019.
-Stefanie Knauer who is the partner manager at Transparency by Amazon flew in from Munich to talk through the benefits of this program for sellers.
+This is a program that was rolled out in the US 3 years ago.
+It has been available in the UK from November 2019.
+Stefanie Knauer, the partner manager at Transparency by Amazon, flew in from Munich to talk through the benefits of this program for sellers.